-David Maldonado is a 2019-2023 Self Graduate Fellow pursuing a Ph.D. in inorganic chemistry at the University of Kansas.
-Born and raised in Utuado, Puerto Rico, Maldonado obtained his B.S. in chemistry from The University of Texas of the Permian Basin, in Odessa, TX.
-His current research involves the design of organometallic molecules with possible applications in energy harvesting materials, molecular wires, and molecular batteries.
-His goal is to use the knowledge obtained from his investigations to target one of society's biggest issues, the lack of clean and sustainable energy.
-In his free time, David likes to exercise, read, write, and play music instruments.
-He loves baseball and his favorite thing about the United States is hamburgers.
+is a 2019-2023 Self Graduate Fellow pursuing a Ph.D. in inorganic chemistry at the University of Kansas.
+Born and raised in Utuado, Puerto Rico, Maldonado obtained his B.S. in chemistry from The University of Texas of the Permian Basin, in Odessa, TX; where he also was a student-athlete.
+His current research involves the design of organic and organometallic molecules with possible applications in energy harvesting, storage, and transport.
+His goal is to use the knowledge obtained from his investigations to target one of society's biggest issues, the lack of efficient technologies to produce clean and sustainable energy.
+He is currently pursuing an entrepreneurship certificate, which will help him start his own business and have a bigger impact in society once he is done with his doctoral studies.
+In his free time, David is a content creator in different online platforms, a podcaster, and he loves to play the guitar.

 Mentor: Mikhail Barybin, Professor, Chemistry